QubesOS/qubes-doc/user/advanced-configuration/config-files.md

     fi
     ~~~

   will be executed with arguments `online vif12.0 vif 10.137.0.100` when starting `work`.
-Please note that in case of HVM, the script will be called twice - once with vif_type `vif`, then with vif_type `vif_ioemu` (and different interface names).
+Please note that in case of an HVM, the script will be called twice - once with vif_type `vif`, then with vif_type `vif_ioemu` (and different interface names).
 As long as the ioemu interface exists, it should be preferred (up to the hook script).
-When VM decide to use PV interface (vif_type `vif`), the ioemu one will be unplugged.
+When the VM decides to use a PV interface (vif_type `vif`), the ioemu one will be unplugged.

 Note that scripts need to be executable (`chmod +x`) to be used.